 We have expert betting tips for the cards this Thursday at Wyong and Pakenham.

-There are always excellent value bets at the Thursday meetings and we have our best value bets available.
+Punters can find excellent value at the midweek meetings and we have identified the best value runners.

 Thursday horse racing tips